yext/search-core/test-site/README.md

 2. `npm install` in the test-site
 3. `npm run dev` in the test-site

-This will build both an index.html, and js-index.html that use answers-core.
+This will build both an index.html and a js-index.html that use answers-core.